yourlabs/blog/content/authors/jpic/_index.md

-In 2012 James Pic started a new plugin for the Django framework, which today benefits from more than one million downloads per year, which attests to the confidence that his colleagues have in his code, now used by FANGs, banks, insurance, governments around the world.
+In 2012 James Pic started a new plugin for the Django framework, which today benefits from more than one million downloads per year, which attests to the confidence that the industry have in his code, now used by FANGs, banks, insurance, governments around the world.

 This was the start of the free software brand YourLabs which offers a catalog